 Around the first of August 1978, at Recruit Training Command, Great Lakes Naval Training Center, I got into a bit of trouble.
-Not quite two weeks in the Navy and the shock of it—bootcamp—had begun to turn into routine.
+Two weeks in the Navy and the shock of it—bootcamp—had begun to turn into routine.
 Which meant you finally looked up and around —stopped thinking maybe you made a mistake—to interact more deeply with the others around you; with guys going through the same shit as you.
 In that environment, you can form fast friendships and create bonds you remember for the rest of your life.
 It can also create conflicts.

 In the military, you meet people from far different geographic-social-economic backgrounds.
 You find out their hometowns and start to get a sense of personalities and character traits.
 Some people you like and some you don’t.
 Sometimes there’s a culture or personality clash that creates friction, and that’s what ignited the situation I found myself in with another ‘raisin’ (what they call Navy recruits who at first wear wrinkled, ill-fitting navy blue workday uniforms).
 And heated words were exchanged.